sabondano/sales_engine/README.md

 ## Abstract

-Let’s write a data reporting tool that manipulates and reports on merchant transactional data.
+A data reporting tool that manipulates and reports on merchant transactional data.